Updated July 2019

-Set and forget (or passive) fundraisers operate continually in the background, and apart from the initial effort of organising the program, they can bring in a steady stream of income throughout the year.
+Passive fundraisers are those you can set and forget, and which operate continually in the background.
+Apart from the initial effort of organising the program, and some regular reminders, they can bring in a steady stream of income throughout the year.

 Although they might not have the same earning potential as a single, highly organised event, set-and-forget fundraisers steadily tick along in the background, costing nothing and requiring minimal effort.
 Over time, these set-and-forget fundraisers can bring in an impressive – and very easy – contribution to your fundraising coffers.